 TG13 Editor: change the text in P73L5-L6 as follows:

 All devices shall provide an interface for the request and confirm association primitives.
-The indication and response association primitives are optional for a device that is not a coordinator.
+The indication and response association primitives are optional for devices that are no coordinator.

 TG13 Editor: change the text in P74L14-L15 as follows:

 The MLME-DISASSOCIATE primitive is invoked in order to disassociate a device from an OWPAN.
-The primitive may be invoked by a device or the OWPAN coordinator, as described in 5.4.6.
+The primitive may be invoked by a device or the OWPAN coordinator DME, as described in 5.4.5.2.

 TG13 Editor: change the text in P75L12-L13 as follows:

-The MLME-DISASSOCIATE.indication is invoked by the MAC to indicate the disassociation of a device from an OWPAN.
+The MLME-DISASSOCIATE.indication is invoked by the MLME to indicate the disassociation of a device from an OWPAN.
 It may be used by the MLME of a coordinator or participant device of an OWPAN.

 TG13 Editor: change table 38 as follows: